joaomiguel-ist/exercises-java/README.md

-# w3resource-java
-# fizzbuzz

-Some random exercises using Java
+# Some random exercises using Java # w3resource-java

 Calculate the average of 3 numbers the user inputs - 3numberavg.java